-What is CSRD Double Materiality and why does it matter?
+What is CSRD Double Materiality and Why Does it Matter?

-Double Materiality is a principle and a method that companies need to follow to be able to create their sustainability report under the CSRD (Corporate Sustainability Reporting Directive) and ESRS (European Sustainable Reporting Standards).
+Under CSRD, Double Materiality is a principle and a method that companies need to follow to be able to create their sustainability report under the CSRD (Corporate Sustainability Reporting Directive) and ESRS (European Sustainable Reporting Standards).

 With the CSRD and the ESRS applying to the first set of companies from 1.1.2024 and the next batch of companies needing to report under ESRS from FY2025, the topic of double materiality is on everyone’s mind.